bsalmagithub/expense-tracker/README.md

 - **SQLite**: Lightweight relational database for storing transaction data
 - **Nodemon**: Tool to restart the server automatically when file changes are detected

-## Contributing

-Contributions are welcome!
-Here's how you can get involved:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m 'Add your feature'`).
-4. Push the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

 ## License